divider - bluebar

 Options for Students Who Have Been Sexually Assaulted

 Any student who experiences any form of sexual violence has the option to seek help from resources available through the College and/or from outside sources.
 The following is a short list of options available to students seeking help at ÷ÈÓ°Ö±²¥.
-More detailed information about each option is provided on the Title IX sexual misconduct web page.
+More detailed information about each option is provided on the Title IX sex descrimination web page.

 You may: